Jerted1/Ballin-Co/README.md

   <section class="hero">
     <h2>Your One-Stop Shop for Football Gear</h2>
-    <p>Find boots, kits, balls, and everything you need to play like a pro.</p>
+    <p>Find boots, kits, balls, and everything you need to play and look like a pro.</p>
     <a href="#products" class="btn">Shop Now</a>
   </section>